rizi007/design-system-tech-test/README.md

   - Keep React and MUI versions aligned between the design system and consumer app to avoid duplicate React instances or peer-dependency conflicts.
   - Add other MUI packages in the consumer (for example `@mui/icons-material`) as needed by your app.
+  - AI tools were used to help generate boilerplate , readme and help with configurations.